sethen/rocket-science/README.md

 4   5
 ```

-The pre-order traversal would be:
+The preorder traversal would be:

 * Start at the root `1`.
 * Traverse the left subtree: